pedroschoen/ping/README.md

-# Test connection
+# Ping

-Simple python script to check if the internet is working.
+Simple python script to ping some websites and log the result.

 ![Screenshot](example_image.png)